juicemcpeso/catan-fanfic/rules.md

 Otherwise, select the starting player randomly.

 ### 2. Initial placement
-Starting wtih the start player, each player:
+Standard Catan placement.

+1. Starting with the first player, and continuing in clockwise order, each player places one settlement and one road according to the placement process.
+2. Starting with last player, and continuing in reverse order, each player places one settlement and one road according to the placement proess.
+**Note:** the second settlement does not need to be connected to the players first settlement/road.

+Placement process:
-1. Places one settlement on any [legal site](#legal-site) on the board
+1. Place one settlement on any [legal site](#legal-site) on the board
-2. Place a road
+2. Place a road on any of the three edges adjacent to the settlement

+### 3. Collect starting resources
+Each player takes one of each resource into their hand.

 ## Turn structure
-##
+### Set up
+### Knight phase
+### Production phase
+### Trading phase
+### Building phase
+### Clean up

 ## Glossary
 ### Legal site
+Any vertice where the three neighboring vertices are unoccupied.